masa09745/freemarket_sample_58c/README.md

 #### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :freemarkets
+- belongs_to :freemarket
-- belongs_to :deliver_address
+- belongs_to :deliver_addres

 ### freemarkets table